Climate change in France: Effects on people

-Economic impacts
+Economic effects

 Agriculture

 Climate change is expected to bring longer, warmer summers and less precipitation to France, which will severely affect many of the crops used in agriculture.
 Due to the warmer weather, the evaporation will be higher and less rain is expected.
 As most crops currently grown in France are to some extent sensitive to drought, there will likely be a higher need for irrigation, leading to a higher cost of crop production.
 Extreme weather events and droughts can also eliminate crop yields for some years.
 The warm weather, although it will prolong the growing season, will also shorten the crop growth phases and crops such as oilseed and cereal will hence experience a shorter grain filling phase, resulting in smaller size.
 The smaller size also means a smaller yield volume, resulting in the need to expand current agriculture or import additional crop.

 Livestock will also be affected by the warmer climate.
 Animals kept indoors will have a higher need for ventilation and cooling systems, and animals let outdoors will need shelter to protect from the sun during grazing, and likely need a higher water supply available, increasing the cost of production.
-The biggest impact on livestock production will possibly be through fodder yield reduction.
+The biggest effect on livestock production will possibly be through fodder yield reduction.
 The warmer weather will alter the seasonal growth, decreasing the summer yields, while likely giving an increase in spring and autumn yields, resulting in a skewed and variable fodder availability.
 Due to the effects of climate change on livestock, and the effect of livestock on climate change, it is likely necessary to rethink the livestock system.